UBC-Thunderbots/Software/docs/workflow.md

         * [For C   Code](#for-c-code)
         * [For C Code](#for-c-code-1)

 ## Issue and Project Tracking

 We try keep our issue and project tracking fairly simple, to reduce the overhead associated with tracking all the information and to make it easier to follow.
 If you are unfamiliar with GitHub issues, [this article](https://guides.github.com/features/issues/) gives a good overview.
-Similarly, you can read about GitHub's milestones [here](https://help.github.com/articles/about-milestones/).

 ### Issues

 We use issues to keep track of bugs in our system, and new features or enhancements we want to add.
-When creating a new issue, we have 2 simple templates that can be used: 'Bug" and "Feature Request"

-We highly recommend using one of these two templates, as they provide guiding questions to make sure we have all the necessary information in each issue.
+When creating a new issue, we have a simple "Task" template that can be filled out.
+We *strongly* recommend using the template since it provides guiding questions/headings to make sure we have all the necessary information in each issue.

 *It is very important to give lots of detail and context when creating an issue.
-It is best to pretend you are writing the issue for someone who has not worked on the relevant part of the system before, and to leave a good enough explanation that someone with very little prior knowledge could get started.*
+It is best to pretend you are writing the issue for someone who has not worked on the relevant part of the system before, and to leave a good enough explanation that someone with very little prior knowledge could get started.
+Sometimes issues get worked on many months after they were created, and we don't want to forget exactly what we wanted to do and why.*

 In general if you find an issue with the system, first check with others on your team to make sure that this is indeed unintended behavior (you never know), and make sure that an issue has not already been created before you create a new one.

 The same goes for feature requests.
 Just make sure that whatever you want to say doesn't already exist in an issue.

-### Milestones

-We use Milestones as a way of grouping tickets that all work towards a larger goal.
-GitHub's Milestones can be found under the "Issues" tab.

-When creating or editing and issue, the issue can be added to a Milestone by selecting one from the column on the right, beneath the "New Issue" button.
-Issues should be added to a MIlestone if they are relevant to the project and contribute towards the final goal or deliverable.
-Using Milestones to keep related issues together helps us track how much work is left in a project, if we are going to meet our deadlines, and makes it easy to view all the tickets related to a project at once.

-*General Issues such as bugs, or random small fixes/features that are only a single Issue and don't belong to a larger goal do not need to be added to a Milestone.
-We only use Milestones for larger projects that can be broken down into several issues.*

-If you're starting a new project, creating a Milestone is easy.
-Just follow these steps:

-1. Navigate to the "Milestones" page by clicking on "Issues" -> "Milestones"
-2. Click "New Milestone"
-3. Give the Milestone and short but descriptive title
-4. Fill out the description, giving a high-level overview of the project and its goals
-5. Decide on a due date and fill it in.
-Planning timelines for projects can be tricky, so talk to your team lead and anyone else that may be working on the project to help come to a decision.
-6. That's it!
-Easy.
-Now you can create and add Issues to the Milestone (see above)

 ## Git Workflow